 With a maximum temperature of over 49°C (120 F) in the summer, Dubai is one of the hottest cities in the world.
 This is despite rumours that it often goes over 50°C, this is a pretty rare occurrence in Dubai!
 Though the humidity can make it feel hotter than it is.

 Dubai’s geolocation, close to the tropic of cancer, added to its low and flat elevation roughly at sea level.
 This means that there is not much relief from the sun’s rays as they are not blocked by mountains.

 Dubai average temperature

-The best time to visit Dubai is November, December, March and April where you’ll see averages between 31 and 33 Celsius.
+The best time to visit Dubai is November, March and April when you’ll see averages between 31 and 33 Celsius.
 The weather conditions are perfect for those wanting some winter sun.
 Though January and February are also popular months if you like it a little cooler at an average of 25 Celsius.